ntrllog/Web-Development/README.md

 ### HTML Layouts with EJS

-Use for web pages each with different content but with same styling
+use for web pages each with different content but with same styling

 ```
 <%- include('header') -%>